dgraph-io/dgraph-docs/README.md

 - `docs_versioned_sidebars/` - Versioned sidebar configurations
 - `docs_versions.json` - Version metadata

 The version dropdown in the navbar automatically detects which documentation section you're viewing and shows the appropriate versions.
-Currently, versioning is configured for the main `docs` section.
+Currently, versioning is configured for
+-  `docs` section
+- `graphql` section

 To create a new version:
 1. Use the Docusaurus CLI: `npm run docusaurus docs:version <version>`
 2. This creates a new version snapshot of the current docs

 ## Deployment